“I knew my heart had found it,

 —From How the West Was Fun by Mary-Kate and Ashley Olsen

-As you recall from my earlier posts on Art in the Garden, we have covered a wide range of topics, from cowboys and cowgirls, to Native Americans, and even wildlife.
+As you recall from my earlier posts on Art in the Garden, we have covered a wide range of topics, from cowboys and cowgirls to wildlife.
 Art in the Garden took place three days a week (Tuesday, Thursday, and Friday).
 On Mondays and Wednesdays, however, we did something different.
-We hosted Games in the Garden, during which we have historic games for the kids to play that give them a sense of life in the West.
+We hosted Games in the Garden, during which we had historic games for the kids to play that give them a sense of life in the West.

 Kids tried playing with grace hoops, buzz-saws, bull roars, and the ball and cup (double and single).
 The ball and cup toys became so popular that I started keeping track of the record for the most achieved in a row.
 Our program ended last week, with the record for the most achieved in a single ball and cup by Caleb, who had seven in a row.
 (Unfortunately, I was unable to get his photograph.)
 The most achieved in the double ball and cup was 16 in a row, breaking the previous record of 14 in a row, by Harley.